FeFi7/attacking_embedded_linux/README.md

 Note: The self-signed certificate must be confirmed the first time it is accessed.

-The login credentials for the necessary applications are: poky Login: hansolo Password: felix
+The login credentials for the necessary applications are:

+poky Login: hansolo Password: felix

-Tiny File Manager: Login: admin Password: admin@123
+Tiny File Manager: admin Password: admin@123

 After ensuring that all requirements have been installed and the applications are working properly, the first attack can begin.
 The first attack involves a combination of the CVE-2021-40964 to get a remote shell on the target system and the execution of an exploit for the CVE-2022-0847 to get root privileges on the system.
 For this, two shells should be opened on the host system.
 In the first shell we start netcat with the following command: